CanonicalLtd/maas-docs/en/installconfig-storage.md

 The final storage configuration that a deployed node uses can be influenced significantly.
-MAAS supports traditional disk partitioning as well as more complex options such as Bcache, RAID, and LVM.
+MAAS supports traditional disk partitioning as well as more complex options such as LVM, RAID, and Bcache.

 A MAAS storage template is called a *layout*, and it gets applied to a node when it is commissioned.

-It is possible for an administrator to override the default with a different layout.
-It is equally possible for a regular user to make modifications to a node after a layout is applied in order to arrive at the node's final storage configuration.
+However, it is possible for an administrator to override the default with a different layout.

+It is equally possible for a regular user to make modifications to a node, at the filesystem level, after a layout is applied in order to arrive at the node's final storage configuration.

+Only an administrator can modify storage at the block device level (providing the node has a status of 'Ready').

 ## UEFI